jgabunilas/plotly/README.md

 `populate_names()`
 Populates the test subject ID selection dropdown menu (`select`) with the ID numbers of each subject.
 This is accomplished by reading the JSON object, retrieving the ID numbers from the `names` array and appending a new `option` element to the `select` object for each ID number.
 The `text` property of each `option` object is set to the ID number so that it will display on the webpage.

+`initialize_demog()`
+Initializes the demographic information display with the data pertaining to subject **940**.
+Each piece of information is a key:value pair within the `metadata` array of the JSON object.
+Therefore, this function iterates over each of these pairs and appends a new `<p>` element for each one, setting the text property of that new element based on the key:value pair.

 `initialize_barplot()`
 Creates an initial top 10 OTU bar plot representing the data from test subject **940**.
 Outside of this function, the read values, OTU IDs, and OTU labels are retrieved from the `samples` array of the JSON object.
 This data is then passed into `initialize_barplot()`, which assigns the data a trace object and uses the Plotly library to construct the bar plot.

+`initialize_bubbleplot()`
+This function initializes the bubble plot for test subject **940**.
+Similar to the barplot, this function takes as arguments the OTU IDs, sequencing read values, and OTU labels retrieved from the `samples` array of the JSON object.
+The function then constructs the initial bubbleplot based on the provided data.
+Unlike the barplot which describes only the top 10 OTUs, the bubbleplot is designed to display the sequencing read counts for *all* OTUs.

+`initialize_gauge()`

+## Updating the Dashboard
+When the user selects a different test subject ID from the dropdown menu, the dashboard is programmed to refresh in real-time to display the information pertaining to the newly-selected test subject.